 If you have been hurt on the job and are having a hard time getting benefits, please contact a knowledgeable workers’ comp lawyer from our firm immediately.
 You should not be forced to suffer due to insurance company or employer delays.

-How Long Will My Workers’ Comp Benefits Last?
+How Long Will My Workers’ Compensation Benefits Last?

 Can SSD Benefits Offset My Workers’ Compensation Claim?

 Workers can receive both Social Security Disability (SSD) and workers’ compensation at the same time.
-However, under Georgia law, combined benefits from workers’ comp and SSD cannot exceed 80 percent of the average income that a worker earned before his or her workplace injury or illness.
+However, under Georgia law, combined benefits from workers’ compensation and SSD cannot exceed 80 percent of the average income that a worker earned before his or her workplace injury or illness.
 Our Social Security Disability lawyers and workers’ compensation attorneys can help you figure out how to proceed if you’re claiming both SSD and workers’ compensation in Bremen.

 Talk to a Bremen Workers’ Compensation Attorney Now

 If you are suffering from a workplace injury or illness, the attorneys at Sherrod & Bernard, P.C., can help you fight for the benefits you are owed.
 Our trusted Bremen workers’ comp attorneys have over 75 years of combined experience standing up for the rights of hardworking Georgians just like you.
 We have been serving Bremen and the surrounding areas in GA for years.
 Our law firm has earned a solid reputation for helping injured workers get the results they need.

 To get started on the road to recovery, contact us now for your free consultation.